UltimatChamp/FlawlesslyOptimized/README.md

 <hr>

-## For Fabric📜, Neoforge🦊, Quilt🧩 and Forge⚒️
+## For Fabric📜, Neoforge🦊 and Forge⚒️

 An open-source modpack that improves the overall UX and the game's performance and visuals, while staying true to the vanilla Minecraft experience.

+While most performance-focused modpacks aim at higher FPS, this modpack focuses on optimizing the UX and stability, as well.

 If you find a bug or want to suggest any feature, you can issue a [**🐞Bug Report | 💡Suggestion**](https://github.com/UltimatChamp/ExceptionallyOptimized/issues/new/choose).
 Alternatively, we have a [**Discord**](https://discord.gg/kfKjjhv3pn) server.